ahalhed/ahalhed.github.io/index.md

 ## Alicia's Github Pages

 This page is in progress!
 Find me at other pages for now.

-<iframe src='https://outlook.office365.com/owa/calendar/MeetWithAlicia@uoguelphca.onmicrosoft.com/bookings/' width='100%' height='100%' scrolling='yes' style='border:0'></iframe>
+Alternatively, you can <a href='https://outlook.office365.com/owa/calendar/MeetWithAlicia@uoguelphca.onmicrosoft.com/bookings/'>schedule an online meeting with Alicia</a>.

 <script src="https://platform.linkedin.com/badges/js/profile.js" async defer type="text/javascript"></script>